-Elongation to Break
+Elongation to break

 Elongation to break is not one of the most important properties and is only reported for the sake of completeness.
 In some specific cases it is a requirement, one example being cable jacket formulations where the cable needs to be bent around sharp corners during installation and must not break.
+So far the mechanical properties have behaved as expected from experience and from theory, regardless of whether the polymer is amorphous, semi-crystalline, polar or non-polar.